Neijuan: Work-life balance

 In China, the work–life balance of younger social elites is very different from their predecessors.
 Young people are "trapped" in hyper-competitive and unhealthy work environments, which have become the "new industry standard".
 To ensure they stay relevant at work, employees follow the 996 work system.
 996 is a new requirement for good-paying industries like finance and tech where employees work from 9 am to 9 pm for 6 days a week.
-Under 996, employees work more than 60 hours a week, a number that is 1.5 times more than the legalized 44 hours a week as stated in article 36 of the labour law.
-Although labour law requires workers to be paid 2.275 times their base salary if they work under the 996 schedule, there are reports that workers are rarely compensated.
+Under 996, employees work more than 60 hours a week, a number that is 1.5 times more than the legalized 44 hours a week as stated in article 36 of the Labour Contract Law of the People's Republic of China.
+Although labor law requires workers to be paid 2.275 times their base salary if they work under the 996 schedule, there are reports that workers are rarely compensated.
 To highlight their frustration, a number of programmers have created websites like 996.icu and posted a blacklist of companies that encourage an exploitative work culture.
 Some of the most prominent companies are 58.com, Youzan, JD.com, Alibaba and TikTok's parent company ByteDance.
 However, neijuan has made entry into these jobs very difficult, and the workers' "greatest fear is perhaps losing what they already have".
 Many workers, including takeaway drivers, feel like robots who work extremely hard but with no real purpose.